Demographics of sexual orientation: 2011

 Major metropolitan areas by total population:

-2015

-A 2015 Gallup poll surveying the 50 largest metro areas in the US estimated that the San Francisco metropolitan area had the highest percentage of LGBT people, at 6.2 percent.

 Research issues

 Incidence versus prevalence

 A significant distinction can be made between what medical statisticians call incidence and prevalence.
 For example, even if two studies agree on a common criterion for defining a sexual orientation, one study might regard this as applying to any person who has ever met this criterion, whereas another might only regard that person as being so if they had done so during the year of the survey.
 According to the American Psychological Association, sexual orientation refers to an "enduring pattern of emotional, romantic, and/or sexual attractions to men, women, or both sexes", as well as to "a person's sense of identity based on those attractions, related behaviors, and membership in a community of others who share those attractions."
 Therefore, a person can be celibate and still identify as being bisexual or homosexual based on romantic proclivities.

 Effect of survey mode

 According to many a source, from academic researchers to pollsters to market research groups, the population that identifies as LGBT and/or has had sexual relations with the same sex may be underestimated in surveys that employ live interviewers to collect data.
 Their argument is that methods stronger in anonymity and/or confidentiality, such as online questionnaires and IVR interviews, are better than more traditional survey modes at gauging the size of the non-heterosexual population.

 British researchers with the third wave of the National Survey of Sexual Attitudes and Lifestyles (NATSAL) addressed this matter in one of their studies.
 Interviewers collected data on sexual behavior from a sample of over 15,000 subjects at their home.
 However, a portion of respondents agreed to complete an online questionnaire asking many of the same questions asked live before.
 The questionnaire was to be taken one to two months after the original interview.
 The data below were extracted from the same group of 202 men and 325 women who gave out information about same-sex experiences live and then successfully completed the online questionnaire later.
 Numbers show how answers varied between survey modes and the information is given on whether the difference between methods was significant or not.

 Researchers from other countries have produced similar findings.
 In Poland, for example, it was found in an experiment that self-reporting same-sex attraction was twice as common using an online questionnaire as in a paper questionnaire, despite the fact that the group that answered the online questions and the one that filled out the paper form were similar on all demographic variables and on all other aspects of their sexuality.
 In the 90s, an experiment was made in the US where it was found that teen males were several times more likely to acknowledge same-sex experiences using a computer methodology compared to paper questionnaires.